 The Role of Mission-Specific Platforms in IODP

-Since the start of the Integrated Ocean Drilling Program (IODP) in 2003, the ambitious expansion of scientific exploration beneath the oceans has been made possible by the increased drilling capability provided by multi-platform operations.
-The Implementing Organisation in Europe, ESO (ECORD Science Operator), which conducts mission-specific platforms (MSPs) for the IODP has carried out seven expeditions: in the ice-covered waters of the Arctic; the shallow waters around Tahiti, off the coast of New Jersey (USA), the Australian Great Barrier Reef, the Baltic Sea and off the coast off Yucatan in the crater of Chicxulub; in deep waters of the mid-Atlantic Ocean (Atlantis Massif) and the Gulf of Corinth in the Mediterranean Sea.
+Since the start of the Integrated Ocean Drilling Program (IODP) in 2003, the ambitious expansion of scientific exploration beneath the oceans has been made possible by the increased drilling capability provided by multiple platform operations.
+The IODP Platform Provider in Europe is the ECORD Science Operator (ESO).
+ESO conducts mission-specific platforms (MSPs) for the IODP and has carried out eight expeditions all around the globe: in ice-covered waters of the Arctic; in shallow waters around Tahiti, off the coast of New Jersey (USA), next to the Australian Great Barrier Reef, in the Baltic Sea and off the coast off Yucatan in the crater of Chicxulub; in deep waters of the mid-Atlantic Ocean (Atlantis Massif) and the Gulf of Corinth in the Mediterranean Sea.
 But what is a mission-specific platform and how does it differ from other IODP platforms?

 What is a Mission-Specific Platform?

 Whereas the US and Japanese ships, JOIDES Resolution and Chikyu, are dedicated drilling vessels fitted out with permanent drilling, laboratory and offshore core repository facilities, MSPs are platforms especially chosen to fulfil particular scientific objectives.
-In most cases this requires modifications to the most appropriate platform (which may be a ship, drilling rig, etc, a jack-up platform, etc..
+In most cases this requires modifications to the most appropriate platform, which may be a ship, a drilling rig, etc, a jack-up platform, etc..

 Due to the time required to identify, contract and modify the most suitable platform, scientists selected for MSP expeditions need to have a flexible approach to their timing and participation.
 Whereas other drillships have expedition schedules agreed sometimes years in advance, the date that any MSP expedition starts can vary.
 The schedule may change at relatively short notice because of unforeseen delays in the platforms commitments prior to coming on contract, to technical challenges connected with fitting out the platform or to adverse weather conditions.